 - Check it works by turning off the electricity.

 - Check if the color and smell change after the heat in a particular period.

 - Check how much power supply it takes for the toaster – 2 phase or 3 phase.

 - Check how much power it takes for the toaster during different room temperatures.

 - Check the moisture of the toaster if heated for a certain period.

 - Check if the toaster is automated or manual.

 - Check if you can set the timing.

 - Check how thick slices can be added to the toaster.

 - Check if the bread slices can be overheated.

-- Check if the timer setting in the toaster prevents overheating of the slice.
+- Check if the timer setting in the toaster prevents the slice from overheating.

 - Check if the toaster’s color, size, and weight are as per the manufacturer’s specification document.

 - Check how many breads can be toasted for the lifespan of the toaster.

-- Check how much idle time requires in between the toasting.
+- Check how much idle time is required in between the toasting.

 - Check for stress on the appliance.

 - Check the amount of power consumed for several toasts.

 - Check for the auto cut-off operation under different conditions.